abulte/coder-python/README.md

 ---
-name: Develop in Docker with python and postgresql
+name: Develop in Docker with python
-description: Build images with a specified python version when creating a workspace, plus a postgres db
+description: Build images with a specified python version when creating a workspace
 tags: [local, docker]
 icon: /icon/docker.png
 ---